-These phenomena are dealt with appropriately in very high frequency applications with several techniques.
-For example, one particular type of botique wire is made up of a large number of very small conductors braided or woven into one cable, producing a large surface area or “skin” for a given cross sectional area.
+These phenomena are dealt with appropriately in very high-frequency applications with several techniques.
+For example, one particular type of boutique wire is made up of a large number of very small conductors braided or woven into one cable, producing a large surface area or “skin” for a given cross-sectional area.

 Out Of Perspective

 Wire is not very sexy or easy to create real marketing hooks for, but it can actually make an audible difference.
 The dominant mechanism is simple resistance.

 It’s perhaps ironic that the “snake oil” markers of loudspeaker wire will exaggerate some real but insignificant parameter far out of perspective while compromising the real deal.

 Forget the hype, what’s important for loudspeaker wire is that it exhibit low impedance that is resistive in nature.
 If the wire has a significant impedance component (reactance) that changes over the audio frequency spectrum, this can form a simple divider with the loudspeaker’s resistive impedance and cause a frequency response error.

 In addition, since loudspeaker impedance will vary quite a bit over frequency, even a perfectly resistive speaker wire will cause errors.
 The magnitude of this frequency response error will increase proportionately as the wire’s resistance increases.